Delicious Wine Styles for Summer Sipping

 Take a cue from hot weather wine regions: southern Italy, Greece, Spain, South Africa et al. These warm climate destinations produce wines of all styles, including sweet dessert wines like Port, Marsala from Sicily, and Madeira from the Portuguese Island of the same name.

-The birthplace of modern winemaking has a dreamy reputation for clear, blue skies, piercing, sun-bleached ancient ruins, and, of course, days spent lounging on rocky beaches feasting on freshly caught seafood.
 The crisp, white wine Assyrtiko with its salinity-laced freshness, is arguably the most popular grape (and one of my faves), grown all over the country, but noticeably more on Santorini, the poster child for Greek tourism.
-Reds made in Greece are full throttled, with Xinomavro a doppelgänger for Italy’s tannic, powerhouse Barolo.
+Salty, citrusy Assyrtiko is refreshing with fresh oysters and brings energy to fish and chips.

 Related: Do You Know These Italian Wine Terms?